DomDew/strapi-plugin-fuzzy-search/README.md

 <img src="assets/logo.png" alt="fuzzy search logo" width="200"/>

 # Strapi-plugin-fuzzy-search

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A plugin for Strapi Headless CMS that provides the ability to add a weighted fuzzy search to any content type.
+Register a weighted fuzzy search endpoint for Strapi Headless CMS you can add your content types to in no time.

 Uses [fuzzysort](https://github.com/farzher/fuzzysort) under the hood: Simple, quick and easy.
 No need to worry about setting up an instance for a complex search engine.